Diary

 As many of my meatworld chums and subscribers to the exclusive (i.e. extra-rubbish) entries are aware, I recently discovered what it is like to be run over by a car.
 Needless to say it was tremendous fun and that I’d reccomend it to anyone.

 Unfortunately the experience resulted in a broken arm and a wounded leg and consequently I have spent much time away from blogging and other things I like to do.
 But now I am back.
 Sort of.
 The arm is still in a cast and typing one-handed is a bugger.
-Consider this my slight return.
+This my slight return.

 “Ahem!” he would say, “Ahem!” and sometimes a more phlegmmy “Aaghhem!”